-From the mid-nineteenth century on, nations sought to create international practices to control the spread of infectious disease.
-International surveillance—the rapid reporting of disease outbreaks—was early recognized as a key to preventing deaths and illnesses.
-After several devastating cholera epidemics in the early 1800s, many nations negotiated international sanitary conventions that sought to harmonize variable national surveillance and quarantine laws.
+From the mid-nineteenth century on, nations have sought to create international practices to control the spread of infectious disease.
+International surveillance—the rapid reporting of disease outbreaks—was early recognized as a key to reducing deaths and illnesses.
+After several devastating cholera epidemics in the early 1800s, international sanitary conventions sought to harmonize variable national surveillance and quarantine laws.
 In 1918-1919, a devastating pandemic of influenza infected an estimated 500 million people worldwide, killing 50 to 100 million.
-Every year, influenza outbreaks cause 5 million serious cases and result in 500,000 deaths globally.

 Since 1951, the International Health Regulations (IHR) of the World Health Organization (WHO) have governed international surveillance of infectious diseases among member countries.
 An arm of the United Nations, the WHO is governed by a World Health Assembly composed of representatives of the WHO member governments.
-International Health Regulations require member governments to inform the WHO about cases of specified infectious diseases within set time periods.
-Traditionally, national governments have controlled the flow of information on which disease surveillance is based.
-Regulations also specify public health activities at ports and airports and set procedures for trade and travel restrictions, including limits on those restrictions.
-Their stated purpose is to minimize the international spread of disease with minimal interference with trade and travel.
+Traditionally, International Health Regulations (IHR) required member governments to inform the WHO about cases of specified infectious diseases within set time periods and national governments controlled the flow of information on which disease surveillance was based.
+The stated purpose of the Regulations was to minimize the international spread of disease with minimal interference with trade and travel.

 In 1995, the World Health Assembly directed the WHO to revise the failed government-centered surveillance rules.
 But reaching agreement on new surveillance rules proved to be a slow process.
 Meanwhile, the WHO cooperated with private groups to create informal networks to share information.
 The Global Outbreak Alert and Response Network was designed to pool public and private information for response to international outbreaks.
 In 2001, the four-year-old network was officially endorsed by the World Health Assembly.